ranjitsinh0004/IMDB_rest/readme.md

 ### Heroku Deployment?
-1. Used git as repository
+1. Used git as repository and version contorl
 2. Committed the repository on `Bitbucket`
 3. Deployed on Heroku.
 Follow the url `https://imdbeco88.herokuapp.com/`